You may wish to see an introductory page to this section first.

 Alexandre de Laborde* (1773-1842), a man of varied interests, made a major effort to record, describe and illustrate the monuments of France.
 The list of plates of his first book could still be used to develop a travel plan aimed at visiting the main Roman monuments of France.
 His coverage of those of Lyon was limited to showing some sections of aqueducts, because no other ancient remains were visible at the time, although it was known it had been a very prosperous Roman town.

-* Laborde is mainly known for his accurate description of Spain.
+* Laborde is known also for his accurate description of Spain.

 Approximate location of the Roman bridge across the Saône River and view over Vieux Lyon, a historical quarter which is covered in another page and the Fourvière hill

 In 43 BC Lucius Munatius Plancus, one of Julius Caesar's military commanders in Gaul, founded Lugdunum (Lyon), a Roman colony at the confluence of the Rhône and Saône rivers, a key location from a military viewpoint.
 The Roman town stood on Fourvière (perhaps after Forum Vetus, Old Forum), a hill on the right bank of the Saône, while a Gallic settlement known as Condate (Confluence) stood on Croix-Rousse, a hill between the left bank of the Saône and the right bank of the Rhône.
 The two settlements were linked by a pontoon bridge, similar to that shown on Colonna Antonina in Rome.

 When it was founded Lyon was almost a military outpost, but Marcus Vipsanius Agrippa, son-in-law of Emperor Augustus, consolidated the conquests made by Caesar and chose the town as the capital of the new territories; he promoted the construction of roads which linked Lyon with Saintes near the Atlantic Ocean, with Boulogne on the English Channel and with Cologne on the Rhine, via Trier.
 The town became a major wine trading centre, initially only of Italian wine, but eventually also of that which was made in France and Germany.